verify tracker digitization

 need somebody from tracker group to make sure that it's doing the right thing

-Updated by Tunnell, Christopher over 10 years ago
+Updated by Tunnell, Christopher almost 13 years ago

 Email sent to Linda Coney per request about what Chris Heidt could do as a starting project: